The Class Clown is...yes, Bobby?

 - Bulk and Skull from Mighty Morphin' Power Rangers were officially bullies but were never shown actually bullying anyone (except in the unaired pilot) and behaved much more like class clowns, trying to show off and ending up slapstick Butt Monkeys of the show and their zany antics would often land them in detention.
 However, in season three they join the junior police force and go through various jobs all the way into Lost Galaxy.

 - One of George Carlin's earlier routines is all about this.
 Namely, Carlin himself was a class clown, and in a Catholic school, no less.
 Which he says made it twice as fun, as "there was always the chance of being struck dead by an angry God."
 He also noted that laughing in places you aren't supposed to laugh makes the laughter that much better.
 His 1972 album, Class Clown, won the Grammy for best comedy album.
 He demonstrated that the class clown was the first to discover "the artificial fart under the arm." (or as they call it in New York, "the ahtificial faht unduh de ahm!!")

 - Jon Stewart has said that in high school, he considered it a very important distinction that he was voted funniest, not class clown, in the yearbook.

-- In Max Overacts the main character Max thinks the whole world is a stage, and sees his 3rd grade class as his audience.
+- In Max Overacts the main character Max thinks the whole world is a stage and sees his 3rd grade class as his audience.
 Results are predictable.